• Skip to primary navigation

 Instructions

-• Add ½ cup granulated sugar, 2 tsp. cinnamon, and 1 tsp. nutmeg to the apples.
-Stir the apples until they are completely coated in the sugar, spices, and citrus.
+• Add ½ cup of granulated sugar, 2 tsp. cinnamon, and 1 tsp. nutmeg to the apples.
+Stir all of the ingredients until completely combined.
+Set aside.

 For The Streusel Topping:

-• Pour the apples into the buttered pan and spread evenly across the bottom.
-Pour the streusel topping on top of the apples and coat them evenly.
+• Pour the apple mixture (along with any juices) into the baking dish and spread them evenly over the dish.
+Pour the streusel topping evenly over the apples until they are completely covered.

 Notes